What can I do for you?

 Proof-editing improves the flow of the text and can strengthen the message.

-This is where a sample edit is useful as it allows us the chance to decide and agree what your text requires.
+This is where a sample edit is useful because it allows us the chance to decide and agree what your text requires.